oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/model-in-image/auxiliary-images.md

 ```

 {{% notice note %}}
-The conversion webhook runtime creates the init-containers, volume and volume mounts names with the prefix `compat-` when converting the `weblogic.oracle/v8` schema auxiliary image configuration.
-The operator only creates these special init-containers and volume mounts having names starting with `compat-` in the introspector job pod.
-If you want to change the names of the generated init-containers and volume mounts, then the new name must always start with `compat-`.
+The conversion webhook runtime generates the init-containers names with the prefix `compat-` when converting the `weblogic.oracle/v8` schema auxiliary image configuration.
+The operator only creates these special init-containers with a name starting with `compat-` in the introspector job pod.
+If you want to change the name of the generated init-containers, then the new name must begin with `compat-`.
 {{% /notice %}}

 ### Domain upgrade tool to manually upgrade the `weblogic.oracle/v8` schema domain resource